Hanzecode/Loan-Managment-KPI-analysis/README.md

 You can extend the notebook by adding dashboards, automated reports, or machine-learning predictions.

-🛠️ Future Improvements (Optional)

-Add more KPIs (default rate, risk segments, time-to-funding)

-Build a cleaner project structure with scripts/modules

-Add a README section explaining the dataset in detail

-Convert the analysis into a Streamlit or Power BI dashboard

 🙋‍♂️ Acknowledgements

 Special thanks to the YouTube creator whose tutorial guided this project.